manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 In Firefox, hit CTRL-SHIFT-K (or, on macOS, ALT-CMD-K) to open the console.
 In Chrome, use CTRL-SHIFT-I (or, on macOS, ALT-CMD-I) to open the Developer Tools, and then click on the "Console" tab within the newly opened pane to access the console.

 When reaching the console, it's possible that it is already filled with some warning and error messages.
 That's not a problem - simply ignore these.
 Both browsers also provide a button which empties the console.
-It's a trashcan icon in Firefox, and a circle-with-a-diagonal-line icon in Chrome.
+It's a trashcan icon in Firefox, similar to 🗑, and a circle-with-a-diagonal-line icon in Chrome, similar to ⃠.

-The console offers you a prompt which allows you to type in text, as can be seen in the following screenshot:
+The console offers a prompt which allows you to type in text, as can be seen in the following screenshot:

 @TODO: Add screenshot